 Plasma physics is essential for understanding the universe on all scales, including the largest, the realm of cosmology.
 Both Alfven and Lerner used plasma physics in their critiques of the popular Big Bang theory of cosmic history.
 It is quite possible that new discoveries in the cosmos in the future will again, as in the past, lead to new possibilities of technology.
+Indeed, discoveries in cosmology and fusion have been closely linked.

 In May, 2014, Lerner and colleagues Renato Falomo and Riccardo Scarpa published new evidence indicating that the universe is not in fact expanding.
 “Questions and Answers on The Science of Surface Brightness” gives more technical details on this study.
 Here are biographical sketches of the research team members, and background on “The Growing Case against the Big Bang Theory”.